-- 8.1.1 The range must comply with the following provisions. - 8.1.1.1 The range will be squared off and each distance accurately measured from a point vertically beneath the gold of each target face to the shooting line. - The tolerance for range dimensions is $\pm 10$ cm at 25/18 meters. - 8.1.1.2 A waiting line will be marked at a distance of at least 3 meters behind the shooting line. - 8.1.1.3 The target butts may be set up at any angle between vertical and about 10 degrees from the vertical, but the line of target butts will be set up all at the same angle. - 8.1.1.4 The height of the centres of the gold of the same type of face should look straight at all times. - 8.1.1.5 Points on the shooting line directly opposite the centre of each target butt will be marked. - 8.1.1.6 Lanes containing not more than two athletes shooting at the same time may be laid and must be at least 160cm wide, allowing a minimum of 80cm per athlete. - 8.1.1.7 A 3-meter line will be marked in front of the shooting line (See 8.4.5.1). - 8.1.1.8 Source of light, whether natural or artificial, and its effect on the target faces should be considered. - 8.1.1.9 It is recommended that classes be separated on the shooting line. - 8.1.1.10 Where the size of the hall dictates, suitable barriers will be erected around the range to keep spectators back.
+- 8.1.1 The range must comply with the following provisions. - 8.1.1.1 The range will be squared off and each distance accurately measured from a point vertically beneath the gold of each target face to the shooting line.

+The tolerance for range dimensions is \pm 10cm at 25/18 meters. - 8.1.1.2 A waiting line will be marked at a distance of at least 3 meters behind the shooting line. - 8.1.1.3 The target butts may be set up at any angle between vertical and about 10 degrees from the vertical, but the line of target butts will be set up all at the same angle. - 8.1.1.4 The height of the centres of the gold of the same type of face should look straight at all times. - 8.1.1.5 There will be a point marked on the shooting line directly opposite each target butt.
+There will also be a number corresponding to that target butt between 1 and 2 meters in front of the shooting line.
+If two or more athletes are shooting at the same target butt at the same time the shooting positions will be marked on the shooting line.
+A minimum space of 80cm per athlete will be guaranteed.
+Where athletes in wheelchair are competing, additional space will be necessary. - 8.1.1.6 Lanes containing not more than two athletes shooting at the same time may be laid and must be at least 160cm wide, allowing a minimum of 80cm per athlete. - 8.1.1.7 A 3-meter line will be marked in front of the shooting line (See 8.4.5.1). - 8.1.1.8 Source of light, whether natural or artificial, and its effect on the target faces should be considered. - 8.1.1.9 It is recommended that classes be separated on the shooting line. - 8.1.1.10 Where the size of the hall dictates, suitable barriers will be erected around the range to keep spectators back.
 These barriers will be at least 10 meters from the ends of the target line and will be at a minimum of 5 meters behind the waiting line.
 No spectators are allowed beyond the target line.
-Where the size of the hall does not require the erection of side barriers no spectators are allowed beyond the barrier situated behind the waiting line. - 8.1.1.11 For the Indoor Match Round Team events a clearly visible line will be marked one (1) meter behind the Shooting Line.
+Where the size of the hall does not require the erection of side barriers no spectators are allowed beyond the barrier situated behind the waiting line.

+8.1.1.11 For the Indoor Match Round Team events a clearly visible line will be marked one (1) meter behind the Shooting Line.
 This line must be at least 3cm wide.

-8.1.1.12 For the Indoor Match Round team event there will be athletes' and coach's boxes behind the 1-meter line as shown in the drawings of the Organizers' Manual.
+8.1.1.12 For the Indoor Match Round team event there will be marked an athletes' area behind the one meter line, giving reasonable space for three athletes and their equipment and a coach's area behind the athletes' area.
+If space allows, there will also be marked a small area for the judge between the two competing teams.